Click to return to the first page

 For half a century, I have been banging my head against the wall trying to figure out how Paul Killiam acquired a copy of The General.
 It was in 1957, surely in response to The Buster Keaton Story, that Paul managed that feat.
 I have no proof at all, but I have eyes, I have the Landmark Laservision/Republic laserdisc, and I have a computer on which I can watch the file repeatedly.
 Did Paul borrow a 35mm print from MoMA?
 Paul convinced someone at MoMA to run off a new copy negative from the lavender, right?
 Oh I was singing praises to myself, so proud that I had worked out a mystery that nobody else had ever worked out, a mystery that nobody else even knew was a mystery.
 I was floating on the clouds, so haughty about my genius instincts.
 And I was wrong.
 Totally, totally, totally, totally, totally wrong WRONG WRONG WRONG WRONG.
 And wrong again.
 That is not what happened at all.

-Paul may have copied other stuff from MoMA (I’m pretty sure he copied lots from MoMA), but he did NOT copy The General from MoMA.
+Paul may have copied other stuff from MoMA, but he did NOT copy The General from MoMA.
 Absolutely impossible.
 So where DID he copy it from?

-Somehow he found someone at MGM to make a copy negative from the fine-grain, or he found someone at UA to run off a fine-grain or copy negative from the camera neg, late at night when nobody was looking.
+Somehow he found someone at MGM to make a copy negative from the fine grain, or he found someone at UA to run off a fine grain from the camera neg, late at night when nobody was looking.
 Or maybe he found someone willing to chance sneaking the masters out of the vault for a few hours while Paul dashed off to a lab to make a new submaster.
 It was something like that.
 It was either MGM or UA, definitely.
 Oh wait.
 Darn!
 Why was I wondering?
-He or someone he knew got access to the MGM fine-grain.
+He or someone he knew got access to the MGM fine grain.
 It was definitely not the UA camera neg.
 Why do I say that?
 Because I just looked again at the video version of The Great Chase, which was in part printed directly from Paul’s master.
 Though it is impossible to determine much about a film element by looking at a video, I am nonetheless confident that it did NOT derive from a camera negative, but from something a generation removed from it.

-Could Paul have somehow gotten the fine-grain through Ray Rohauer?
-They had been business partners back in 1954 before become sworn enemies.
-Remember, 1954 is when I have good reason to suspect that Ray acquired the bulk of his Buster collection, and if Paul was working alongisde him at the time, he could have run off a second copy.
-This is all purest speculation, of course.
+Could Paul have somehow gotten the fine grain through Ray Rohauer?
+They had been business partners back in 1954 before becoming sworn enemies.
+Remember, 1954 is when Ray acquired the bulk of his Buster collection, but Ray did not get The General until January 1960, when he copied the preview print held by AMPAS.
+Ray would not get access to the MGM fine grain until 1972.

 It was not until July 1970 that anybody would have been able to notice that Paul’s edition had a gap, a gap that exactly matched the damage that the domestic camera negative had sustained by 1948.
 But we don’t know that yet.
 Nobody on the planet knew that yet — nobody except for Paul.
 He had to hide that evidence, else he’d be found out.
 We’ll get to that by and by.